furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

 ---

-Once, when very young on Dartford Span at Midsummer, she left her sister watching a gaudy Trickster show and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the great grey river beneath.
+Once, when very young on Dartford Span at Midsummer, she left her sister watching a gaudy Trickster show, and slipped through the crowds and the merchant stalls and came to the bridge rail and looked down to the wide grey river beneath.
 There was peace in that great height and she felt for a time that she looked upon the world as the Dead—at peace now, despite that there were so very many of them crowded above the world of